Primo Down vs. Primo Puff

 The Primo Down jacket in use.
 Lead test editor Jed Porter at Belleayre Mountain in New York.

 Patagonia uses only down insulation in their Primo Down jacket.
-Only the Stio Shot 7 uses just down insulation.
 All the other insulated jackets we tested include at least some synthetic puff.
-Down insulation has been proven to be warmer-per-weight than synthetic, keep its insulating value longer, but suffers when wet.
+Down insulation has been proven to be warmer-per-weight than synthetic, keep its insulating value longer, but it suffers when wet.
 In recent years, as evidenced by the jackets available for us to test, economic pressures and the difficulty in protecting down insulation from moisture in a stormy ski resort setting, have led most manufacturers to use synthetic insulation in their ski and board outerwear.
 Patagonia bucks this trend by charging the consumer for the down and protecting it with a beefy Gore-Tex laminated shell fabric.

-As a result, the Primo is the lightest insulated jacket in our test, yet ranks among the best in warmth.
+As a result, the Primo is one of the lightest insulated jackets in our test, yet ranks among the best in warmth.
 The Arc'teryx Macai and Helly Hansen Alpha 3.0 are very similar in warmth to the Primo Down.
-The Best Buy Columbia Whirlibird Interchange is significantly warmer, while all of the shell jackets are less insulating than the Primo Down.
+The Best Buy Columbia Whirlibird III Interchange is significantly warmer, while all of the shell jackets are less insulating than the Primo Down.
 As compared to its sibling, the Patagonia 3-in-1 Snowshot, the Primo Down is more insulating and offers a greater range of motion.

 The Primo Down, in early season Teton backcountry skiing.
 November 2016.